 Introduction

-Rooted in the principles of game theory, GTO strategy provides players with a systematic approach to decision-making, emphasizing balance, frequency-based play, and protection against exploitation.
+Rooted in the principles of game theory, GTO strategy provides players with a systematic approach to decision-making, emphasising balance, frequency-based play, and protection against exploitation.
 Here’s everything you need to know about this playing style.

 What is Poker GTO?

-GTO is a strategy that involves making decisions based on mathematical principles rather than trying to predict what your opponents have or what they will do.
+GTO, the game theory optimal, is a strategy that involves making decisions based on mathematical principles rather than trying to predict what your opponents have or what they will do.
 It involves balancing your range of hands in a way that makes it difficult for opponents to determine whether you are bluffing or value betting, thus making it challenging for them to exploit weaknesses in your game.

 Objective